GitBook Reviews

 **What users dislike:**

-- Users find GitBook&#39;s interface to be initially **complex** , but ultimately consider it a great product overall.
+- Users find GitBook&#39;s interface initially **complex** , but acknowledge it as a great product overall.
 (1 reviews)

-- Users find the **difficult automation** of GitBook to be a hurdle, necessitating manual documentation updates after code changes.
+- Users find the **difficult automation** for documentation updates frustrating, as it necessitates manual intervention for code changes.
 (1 reviews)

-- Users feel a lack of **advanced formatting options** in GitBook, which could enhance their overall experience.
+- Users wish for more **advanced formatting options** in GitBook to enhance their overall experience and capabilities.
 (1 reviews)

 - Users find that GitBook has a **notable learning curve** , particularly for those unfamiliar with Git and version control.
 (1 reviews)